readandprogress/reading.is-a.dev/_posts/General/2023-11-30-taking-a-small-break.md

 ---
-layout: post
 title: "Taking a Small Break"
-date:   2023-11-30 00:00:00 -0000
+date: 2023-11-30 20:00:00 -0500
 categories: General
-author: Reading
+time:
-excerpt: So hey!
+description: So hey!
 How have you been?
 I'm being good these couple of months, and luckily my health has not stagnated since I got sick mid-year.
+toc: # false | Only when you don't wan TOC.
 ---
 So hey!
 How have you been?
 I'm being good these couple of months, and luckily my health has not stagnated since I got sick mid-year.